 Telling time to the nearest minute can be difficult for many students.
 These fun ways to teach telling time make the concept enjoyable and easier to grasp.
 Each activity comes with a free printable.
-All you have to do is download them and print them off!
+All you have to do is download and print them!

 1. What Time Is It?!